Spray paint: Uses

+In art

 Graffiti and street art uses

+Spray paint is a popular medium among graffiti artists due to its portability, permanence, and speed.
+The product's presence in the United States goes back to 1949, when it was designed with the purpose of painting radiators with aluminum paint.

-Speed, portability, and permanence also make aerosol paint a common graffiti medium.
+Speed, portability, and permanence make aerosol paint a common graffiti medium.
 In the late 1970s, street graffiti writers' signatures and murals became more elaborate and a unique style developed as a factor of the aerosol medium and the speed required for illicit work.
 Many now recognize graffiti and street art as a unique art form and specifically manufactured aerosol paints are made for the graffiti artist.

 Graffiti artist paints tend to be more expensive, but have a wider selection of rich colors, are thicker and less likely to drip.
 They are produced in standard high-pressure cans for fast, thick coverage and lower pressure cans for more control and flexibility.
 Most art brand paints have two or three mixing peas in a can.
 A wide array of actuators or caps are available, from standard "skinny" caps to wider "fat" caps, as well as caps that control the softness or crispness of the spray.
 Calligraphy caps create fan spray instead of the standard round.

 Stencils

-When aerosol paint is used, care must be taken to cover or mask areas where the paint is not wanted.
-A stencil can be used to protect a surface except for the specific shape that is to be painted.
+When aerosol paint is used, a stencil can keep the paint constrained to one area.
+This protects the masked area from being covered in unwanted paint.
 Stencils can be purchased as movable letters, ordered as professionally cut logos, or hand-cut by artists.

 Stencils can be used multiple times for recognition and consistency.
 Official stencils can be used to quickly and clearly label objects, vehicles or locations.
 Graffiti writers can use stencils to quickly mark in busy places or leave recognizable tags over a large area.
 Stencil artists often use multiple colors, or create elaborate stencils that are works of art in themselves.

+Environmental impact

+When aerosol paints are dispersed into the atmosphere, volatile organic compounds and other pollutants may contribute to air pollution.
+Dangerous ingredients including formaldehyde, benzene, and lead are also included in aerosol paints.
+If these compounds are released or disposed of improperly, soil and water sources can become contaminated, endangering species and ecosystems.

+Aerosol paint is not recyclable and should be emptied before discarding as they can explode risking harm to sanitation workers and pollution.
+This can be accomplished by fully emptying the can or with official waste management locations.

+A major challenge that the aerosol spray paint industry faces includes environmental regulations meant to control VOC emissions and global warming, legal issues regarding safety labeling, and continued product abuse by graffiti artists.